pixee/codemodder-java/core-codemods/src/main/resources/io/codemodder/codemods/VerboseRequestMappingCodemod/description.md

-This change simplifies Spring MVC controller methods by making use of shortened annotations when applicable.
+This change simplifies spring framework annotations by making use of shortened annotations when applicable.

 Version 4.3 introduced method-level variants for `@RequestMapping`.
 - `@GetMapping`